LiliaFramework/Lilia/docs/docs/libraries/lia.classes.md

 ## Overview

 The classes library loads Lua definitions that describe player classes.
 It stores available classes, registers default attributes, and provides lookup functions by name or index.
+--[[--
+Helper library for loading/getting class information.

+Classes are temporary assignments for characters - analogous to a "job" in a faction.
+For example, you may have a police faction in your schema, and have "police recruit" and "police chief" as different classes in your faction.
+Anyone can join a class in their faction by default, but you can restrict this as you need with `CLASS.CanSwitchTo`.
+]]
 ---

 ### `lia.class.loadFromDir(directory)`